 Staff Governors - Non Clinical

-Bev has worked my entire career in the NHS and remains as passionate about the service today as she was on my first day.
+Bev has worked her entire career in the NHS and remains as passionate about the service today as she was on her first day.
 In a range of clinical and managerial roles within the trust, she has worked alongside the most amazing caring and compassionate colleagues.
-Bev is the Trust Risk and Inquest Manager and deals with high level investigations supporting staff.
+Bev is the Trust Risk and Inquest Manager and deals with high level investigations whislt also offering support to staff.
 She is fully committed to ensuring there is an open and transparent culture and that appropriate and effective support is in place to help facilitate change.
 Bev is also a volunteer for a North East Hospice, which provides care at home.

 Jennie has worked for the Trust for over 14 years, experiencing various changes and challenges which have provided her with an understanding of the difficulties that the NHS faces going forwards.
 Her role of Patient Experience Facilitator allows her to engage, and communicate with staff at all levels, patients and their relatives/carers, listening to their views, and working in partnership to achieve the delivery of nationally recognised, high quality, cost effective, and sustainable healthcare for all.